-The College has established an Expert Advisory Group (EAG), chaired by Dr Helen Szoke, to assess and advise on these concerns.
-The EAG has a broad remit of assessing discrimination in relation to the examinations, as well as any other College activities, at both an organisational and systems level as it relates to the College, its Fellows, trainees and IMGs, with particular reference to the Fellowship Clinical Examination and associated outcomes.
-The EAG will advise the College on its role, policies and processes and advocacy in relation to this important issue.
+The EAG had a broad remit of assessing discrimination in relation to the examinations, as well as any other College activities, at both an organisational and systems level as it relates to the College, its members, trainees and IMGs, with particular reference to the Fellowship Clinical Examination and associated outcomes.

 The President committed to regularly communicating to members and trainees about progress of the EAG, which you can see in the previous communication selection below.

 The EAG received written and oral submissions from College members, trainees and others, as well as holding hearings with stakeholders.
 It also commissioned independent research.
 The EAG provided regular updates to ACEM members and trainees about its work (links below).